bacontime/blog-mirror/language/emoji.md

 Twemoji Mozilla BoundFix.ttf
 - generated from mozilla repo with tweaks to layerize.js
 - nope.
 Didn't fix it.
 In fact, it's even more broken.
+- I removed the spaces from the file name.
+That seems to have fixed it.
+- works on macos too

 Catmoji.ttf
 - cats
 - https://github.com/catmoji/catmoji-colr
 - also made using grunt?
-- only works in chromium browsers?
+- but only works in chromium browsers?
 - I am a confusion.